 Environmental Factors in Addiction

-Neuroscientists estimate that the risk of addiction for the general population is about half genetic
+Neuroscientists estimate that the risk of addiction for the general population is about half genetic and half environmental.

 Some environmental factors have a significant impact.
 For example, the earlier someone starts using alcohol and/or drugs the more likely he is to become addicted: research has calculated that 50% of kids who are regular drinkers by age 14 will become alcoholics.1